 News

 In any dispute arising from a commodities sale contract, the defendant always has the opportunity to avoid paying damages or to minimise the amount thereof.
-Even in situations where the issue of liability appears almost hopeless, there is almost always the possibility of minimising damages by challenging the date of default and the correctness of the claim amounts calculated on the basis of market price statements of brokers.
+There is almost always the possibility of minimising damages by challenging the date of default and the correctness of the claim amounts calculated on the basis of market price statements of brokers.

 In any dispute arising from a commodities sale contract, the defendant always has the opportunity to avoid paying damages or to minimise the amount thereof.
-Even in situations where the issue of liability appears almost hopeless, there is almost always the possibility of minimising damages by challenging the date of default and the correctness of the claim amounts calculated on the basis of market price statements of brokers.
+There is almost always the possibility of minimising damages by challenging the date of default and the correctness of the claim amounts calculated on the basis of market price statements of brokers.

 A good example is a recent arbitration in which the AGA Partners team represented a leading Ukrainian agricultural company in the first instance and on appeal of the London arbitration in a dispute with a Swiss soft commodities trader arising from a contract for the sale of wheat on a CIF Vietnam basis.
 The dispute concerned the Client’s failure to deliver the goods within the time limit specified in the contract.